 DUI/OVI checkpoints are funded by grants from the federal government.
 Law enforcement officers must be compensated for overtime on the hours they work at the checkpoint.
 Counties that receive more funding typically have more of these sobriety checkpoints.

-If you were arrested over the weekend at this Delaware County sobriety checkpoint, contact a Columbus DUI attorney at The Koffel Law Firm.
+If you were arrested over the weekend at this Delaware County sobriety checkpoint, contact a Columbus DUI attorney at Koffel Brininger Nesbitt.
 We represent individuals throughout the state of Ohio, and are familiar with the Delaware County courts.